ENGL A100: Academic Reading and Writing

 Required Writing, Problem Solving, Skills Demonstration

-In addition to the above, students will produce a minimum of six thousand words of formal writing, primarily in the form of academic essays and in-class writing, to be evaluated by the instructor.
+Part 2 (continued) In addition to the above, students will produce a minimum of six thousand words of formal writing, primarily in the form of academic essays and in-class writing, to be evaluated by the instructor.
 Additional methods of evaluation may include portfolios, oral presentations, quizzes, essay exams, class discussion, and group projects.
+Evaluation of student writing will use methods to verify authenticity of student writing, adherence to acadmic integrity, and student ability to demonstrate course outcome skills.
 Revision is an essential component for academic writing, as such the three-hour revision activity is a requirement.
-Instructors will be provided with verification of students participation and progress in success center assignments.
+Instructors will be provided with verification of students' participation and progress in success center assignments.
 The three-hour revision activity requirement may be satisfied through the use of the following: A) Individual and/or group sessions at the student success center B) Meet with course instructor during office hours for individual instruction on upcoming paper or revision assignments.
 C) Workshops D) Directed Learning Activities E) Attending and enrolling in N006.

 Eligible Disciplines